petsan/generation-paycheck/README.md

 BONUS:

-Ask about holidays and calulate separetly as regular rate times two
+Ask about holiday hours and calulate as regular rate times two and over-time as times three